othyn/macos-auto-clicker/CONTRIBUTING.md

 In reality though, any issue that is well presented and described should be fine.
 The semantics can be ironed out later!

 Assignees and Labels should be set appropriately.
-The Project should be set to 'macOS Auto Clicker' and Milestone can be left blank as the versioning is handled automatically so having it manually defined just gets annoying to keep in sync (although good for planning).
+The Project should be set to 'macOS Auto Clicker'.
+The Milestone can be left blank if whats being developed is being developed as a standalone 'thing', however should the development be part of a larger bundle of 'things' (an [Epic](https://www.atlassian.com/agile/project-management/epics)), it should be set to the overarching theme of the development; for an example of this see the existing [Ease of Installation](https://github.com/othyn/macos-auto-clicker/milestone/9) or [Advanced Mode](https://github.com/othyn/macos-auto-clicker/milestone/8) project Milestones (Epics), in which they also have detailed descriptions on what they aim to accomplish.
 Feel free to make use of GitHub's 'Create a branch for this issue or link a pull request.' feature under the 'Development' section on the issue sidebar to quickly and easily create the required development branch for this issue, making sure to base it from the `dev` branch.

 # :gift: Project Setup